ietf-scitt/draft-steele-cose-merkle-tree-proofs/draft-steele-cose-merkle-tree-proofs.md

 Inclusion Path:

-: The inclusion path enables a verifier to recompute a root, given a leaf.
+: An inclusion path enables a verifier to recompute a root, given a leaf.

+Inclusion Proof:

+: An inclusion proof is a combination of the leaf payload, extra data, inclusion path and a merkle tree root.

 Signed Inclusion Proof: